becketalservices/cnx_cp_filebrowser/README.md

 This solution is based on [File Browser](https://filebrowser.github.io/)

+**You can also check my 2nd solution based on [WebFileSys](https://github.com/becketalservices/cnx_cp_filebrowser/tree/webfilesys)**

 ## Getting Started

 Make sure you already have Component Pack up and running.

 ## Installation

-You need the name of the Storeage Class (in my case: aws-efs, default IBM: anything) for creating a new persistant volume.
+You need the name of the Storeage Class (Kubernetes default: default) for creating a new persistant volume.
 This volume will host the database required by filebrowser.
+You must specify the Storage Class.
+The helm chart default value _anygthing_ will probably not work.

 run on your kubernetes installation host or master:
 ```
 helm install https://github.com/becketalservices/cnx_cp_filebrowser/releases/download/v1.0.0/filebrowser-1.0.0.tgz \
---name filebrowser --set storageClassName=aws-efs --namespace connections
+--name filebrowser --set storageClassName=default --namespace connections
 ```

 You can then simply add the tool by adding the usual Proxy Rules inside the HTTP Server config: